Email, unauthenticated SMTP for Campus printers, web services, etc...

-This page contains information about Express-SMTP, a service that sends email from on-campus IP addresses.
+This page contains information about outbound-relays (aka Express-SMTP), an email service for on-campus IP addresses.

 On This Page

-- How to use Express-SMTP to send outgoing messages
+Who can use Outbound-Relays to send outgoing messages

 requires an encrypted connection:

 |reply email address:||Your service address or email@example.com.
 Email sent to no-reply is discarded by the email relays.|